 1. Winter clothing: Winter boots are usually deeply discounted in the summer and this Inglesina Winter Footmuff (which protects your baby from the cold while in a stroller) is half off at Amazon – marked down from $50 to $24.95.

 2. Tools: Hardware stores seem to have more appealing sales in the summer months.
 Use the opportunity to pick up those handy battery-powered screwdrivers or compact wrench sets for your handyman friends.
 You can even score sweet deals on higher-end power tools for the experts in your family.
+If you ever happen to get a Christmas gift you don’t like, this is the proper etiquette for reacting.

 3. Home appliances: Just like cars have model years, so do dishwashers and refrigerators – new models usually debut in September and October.
 You don’t have to buy those for Christmas and stash them in your garage for six months.
 But you can purchase smaller items like the newest models of bread-makers and food processors.
 You’ll save a bundle, and they only occupy a little bit of space.